chaozhi/PolyOrigin.jl/docs/src/index.md

 ## Citing PolyOrigin.jl

- If you use PolyOrigin.jl in your analyses and publish your results, please cite the article:
+If you use PolyOrigin in your analyses and publish your results, please cite the article:

  *Zheng C, Amadeu R, Munoz P, and Endelman J. 2020.
 Haplotype reconstruction in connected tetraploid F1 populations. doi: https://doi.org/10.1101/2020.12.18.423519.*